 Egg Hill Church #06133

 So, the church can represent either of two things depending upon your point of view.
-It can be a place of quiet solitude on very rural lane out through the woods where a Christian farming community gathered, or it can be a place of great apprehension and fear with the unknown swirling with malicious spirits.
+First, it could be a place of quiet solitude on very rural lane out through the woods where a Christian farming community gathered.
+Or secondly, it could be a place of great apprehension and fear with the unknown swirling with malicious spirits.
 Take your pick, a welcoming place, or a haunting building to steer clear of.

-Interestingly a few years ago, some college guys from nearby Penn State were arrested after they stole the bell from the belfry!
-I don’t know if they were charged criminally, but they were made to put the bell back where it belonged.
+Interestingly a few years ago, some college guys from nearby Penn State were arrested after they stole the bell from the belfry.
+Their prank was repaid when they were made to put the bell back where it belonged.